- 1 The Beginning of Time, Times, and Half a Time

 The Desolated Church in Revelation

-Daniel prophesied that the Sanctuary of God’s Church would be cast down when the Bishop of Rome exalted himself as high as Christ.
-In Revelation Chapter 12, the Apostle John explained the flight of the saints, from the desolated Church, when he said, “the Woman fled into the wilderness, away from the presence of the serpent” (Revelation 12:14).
+In Revelation 12, the apostle John only describes the flight of the saints from the desolated church: “The woman fled into the wilderness, away from the presence of the serpent.”

-John concluded Chapter 12 saying, “the Dragon was enraged with the woman and went to make war with the rest of her children.”
-This was the war described in Daniel 9:26, “til the end of the war, desolations are determined.”
+He concluded Chapter 12 saying, “The dragon was enraged with the woman and went to make war with the rest of her children, who keep the commandments of God and have the testimony of Jesus.”
+This was the war that was described in Daniel 9:26 — “Till the end of the war, desolations are determined.”

-The meaning of “having the testimony of Jesus,” was explained in verse 11, “they overcame because of the blood of the Lamb and the word of their testimony.”
-After the Church was desolated by the Antichrist, and the saints no longer had the testimony of the Holy Spirit, they overcame the accusation of Satan by their own testimony.
-Paul said, “if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved” (Romans 10:9).
+The meaning of “having the testimony of Jesus” was explained in verse 11: “They overcame because of the blood of the Lamb and the word of their testimony.”
+After the Church was desolated by the Antichrist, the saints no longer had the testimony of the Spirit of God, and they overcame the accusation of Satan by the word of their testimony.
+The apostle Paul said, “If you confess with your mouth Jesus as Lord and believe in your heart that God raised Him from the dead, you will be saved.”

-When the Sanctified Church is restored, in Chapter 19, the testimony of Jesus is called “the Spirit of Prophecy.”
-The Spirit of Prophecy was the name of the Spirit of God in the Targum of Isaiah 61:1.
-The Spirit of Christ was called, “the Word.”
+In Revelation 19, when the Sanctified Church is restored, the testimony of Jesus is called “the Spirit of Prophecy.”
+The Spirit of Prophecy describes the Spirit of God in the Targum of Isaiah 61:1.
+In the Targum, the Spirit of Christ was called “the Word.”

-Throughout the Book of Revelation, John describes two groups of saints: those from the Great Tribulation, and the 144,000, having the seal of God on their foreheads; those who worship God in the tabernacle, in the wilderness, and those who worship God in the temple, the Sanctified Church.
-The saints who worship God in the Sanctified Church are identified by the sound of many waters, and the sound of harps, the sound of praying in the Holy Spirit, that Paul described in 1 Corinthians 14:7.
+Throughout the Book of Revelation, John describes two groups of saints: the saints of the Great Tribulation and the 144,000.
+The saints of the Great Tribulation worship God in the tabernacle in the wilderness.
+The 144,000, who have the seal of God on their foreheads, worship God in the Sanctified Church, called “the temple” in Revelation 14–16.
+They are identified by the sound of many waters and the sound of harps.
+This is the sound of prayer in the Holy Spirit that Paul described in 1 Corinthians 14:7.